Russia-Ukraine: What to know as Russia attacks Ukraine - NewsBreak

 Putin accused the U.S. and its allies of ignoring Russia’s demands to block Ukraine from ever joining NATO and offer Moscow security guarantees.

-Kyiv residents could be heard shouting in the streets when the first explosions sounded.

-Ukrainian President Volodymyr Zelenskyy, who had repeatedly appealed to Putin in recent days to pursue a diplomatic path instead of taking military action, issued a video statement declaring martial law.

-He told Ukrainians that the United States was gathering international support to respond to Russia.
-He urged residents to remain calm and to stay at home, and urged world leaders Thursday to provide defense assistance and help protect Ukraine’s airspace.
+Ukraine's president urged residents to remain calm and to stay at home, and pleaded with world leaders to punish Putin with even more severe sanctions.

-Later Thursday, Zelenskyy reported that Russian forces were trying to seize the Chernobyl nuclear plant.Photos: Russia attacks Ukraine

-The plant was the site of the world’s worst nuclear accident in April 1986, when a nuclear reactor exploded and spewed radioactive waste across Europe.
-The plant lies 130 kilometers (80 miles) north of the capital of Kyiv.
+He vowed that Ukraine will defend itself and ordered a full military mobilization.
+Ukraine's army stands at 250,000 servicemen with 140,000 reservists.
+The U.S. said Russia had nearly 200,000 troops arrayed near Ukraine's borders before the invasion began.

+Zelenskyy said he has information that he's the No. 1 target for the invading Russians but he is determined to remain in Kyiv.

 THE WEST REACTS

-World leaders decried the start of an invasion that could cause massive casualties, topple Ukraine’s democratically elected government and threaten the post-Cold War balance.
+World leaders decried an invasion that could cause massive casualties, topple Ukraine’s democratically elected government and threaten the post-Cold War balance.

 NATO Secretary General Jens Stoltenberg called Russia's attack “a brutal act of war” and said Moscow had shattered peace on the European continent.